AI Automation for Construction

 AI automation for the construction industry follows a proven three-phase approach: assess, automate, and optimize.
 In the assessment phase, we identify the highest-impact repetitive processes — typically tasks that consume 10-20 hours per week of skilled employee time.
 In the automation phase, we deploy AI agents and workflow orchestration to handle these tasks autonomously.
 In the optimization phase, we monitor performance metrics and continuously improve accuracy and throughput.

 The construction market ($2.1 trillion US construction spending (US Census 2024)) represents a significant opportunity for AI-driven efficiency gains.
-Industry research from McKinsey estimates that 30-40% of tasks in service-oriented industries can be automated with current AI technology, with early adopters seeing 2-5x ROI within the first 6 months.
+Industry research suggests that 30-40% of tasks in service-oriented industries can be automated with current AI technology, with disciplined adopters seeing strong ROI within the first few quarters.

 What makes construction AI automation different